 This section compares the performances for the different location encoding strategies described in Section~\ref{sec:method_location}.
 We examine whether using absolute or relative coordinates is equivalent and whether encoding the distance or the rank to the point of interest is sufficient.
 Results are presented in Fig.~\ref{fig:ablation_location}.

-The ``Text only'' and the ``Text + 1 Image'' settings do not exhibit significant differences between the different location encoding approaches, while settings involving visual neighbours (``Text + Images'', ``Image Only") show some clear variations.
+\enlargethispage{\baselineskip} The ``Text only'' and the ``Text + 1 Image'' settings do not exhibit significant differences between the different location encoding approaches, while settings involving visual neighbours (``Text + Images'', ``Image only'') show some clear variations.
 One hypothesis for the absence of improvement when adding location with text is that text encodes information valid over a broad area and not specific to a location, which is potentially redundant to the location encoding, and thus does not help performance.

-In the presence of visual neighbours, adding absolute seems not to provide any advantage with respect to adding no location information at all (\textit{None}).
-As \textit{coordinates} offers a spatial resolution of approximately $1~km$ when compressed into $512~dimensions$, it is possibly too coarse for the considered task, with the $10^{th}$ NN lying at $1~km$ on average (Suppl.
+In the presence of visual neighbours, adding absolute coordinates does not seem to provide any advantage with respect to adding no location information at all (\textit{None}).
+As \textit{coordinates} encoding offers a spatial resolution of approximately $1~km$ when compressed into $512~dimensions$, it is possibly too coarse for the considered task, with the $10^{th}$ NN lying at $1~km$ on average (Suppl.
 Fig.~\ref{fig:similarity_vs_distance}).

 We can see better performances with approaches that encode the relative position of NN to the origin location.
-The \textit{distance} performs only slightly better than \textit{None}, since absolute distance fails to separate neighbours located at similar ranges, but in different directions. \textit{Polar} and \textit{rank} obtain the best performance together with \textit{learnable}. \textit{Rank} and \textit{learnable}, seem to be effective because they order NN by decreasing order of spatial correlation, thus theoretically of decreasing importance. \textit{Polar} encoding is more effective at encoding the spatial context than \textit{distances}: it provides roughly $40~m$ resolution for distances up to $10~km$, and the angle resolves neighbours located at similar ranges but in different directions.
+The \textit{distance} performs only slightly better than \textit{None}, since absolute distance fails to separate neighbours located at similar ranges, but in different directions. \textit{Polar} and \textit{rank} obtain the best performance together with \textit{learnable}. \textit{Rank} and \textit{learnable} seem to be effective because they order NN by decreasing order of spatial correlation, thus theoretically of decreasing importance. \textit{Polar} encoding is more effective at encoding the spatial context than \textit{distances}: it provides roughly $40~m$ resolution for distances up to $10~km$, and the angle resolves neighbours located at similar ranges but in different directions.
 Overall, \textit{Polar} obtains similar or best performance, but with fewer trainable parameters, motivating our choice for other experiments.